 That is slightly more than 1-storey, and such a height difference would not make a material difference to noise levels.

 So when it comes to desirability, I would argue that better commute convenience and a smaller rental quantum (due to smaller size) in Irwell Hill Residences (which also has full-fledged facilities) is quite an attractive offering (for this price) relative to other new launches in the area – even if the area is noisier.
 Investors can afford to offer a more competitive rate than those in Riviere and still get a better bang for their dollar.

 This translates to a rather competitive rental yield (barring no other unforeseen circumstances) based on the indicative pricing!

-If you’ve read our review of The Avenir would know that the development is positioned as a luxury freehold condo in District 9.
+If you read our review of The Avenir, you will know that the development is positioned as a luxury freehold condo in District 9.
 Such positioning commands a much higher premium, and we see it as more of a lifestyle product than an investment one, so a direct comparison isn’t fair here.

 For luxury-type developments, you can expect a lower rental yield considering how the rental market has softened, and there are plenty of alternatives out there.
 No surprises here.

 What is shocking, however, is when you compare Irwell Hill Residences to RV Altitude.

 RV Altitude does not have any 1-bedroom offering, and its 2-bedroom is traded at $2,979 PSF (as of February 2021) – an 18% difference.

 That’s right, RV Altitude’s $PSF premium is almost the same as The Avenir – a full-fledged luxury development.

 The kick in the face is that what you get is a smaller development with fewer facilities compared to Irwell Hill Residences – fewer, smaller pools, no tennis court, no spacious lawn area.